 Pictured above is the incredible tile wall installed this school year at Parker Woods Montessori.
-This could tile mosaic could last a 1000 years.
+This tile mosaic could last a 1000 years.
 I hope my book lasts half that long!
 Below we highlight some more projects that coincided with our Make-A-Book Project.
 It was a busy year.
 Many students thought I was an employee.
 I wish!

 Side note: If you read all our posts about this book project, you’ll see many more great activities, like the Glow Show Art Show.